BackendStack21/fast-proxy-lite/README.md

 ### Options
 #### `base`
 Set the base URL for all the forwarded requests.
-Will be required if `http2` is set to `true` Note that _path will be discarded_.

 #### cacheURLs
 The number of parsed URLs that will be cached.
 Default: 100.